A Change of Heart:

-As we continued to work together, David told me about a men’s organization that did an intensive weekend “initiation” training for men at a mountain camp two hours away.
+As we continued to work together, my counselor told me about a men’s organization that did an intensive weekend “initiation” training for men at a mountain camp two hours away.
 I was hesitant the first couple of times he mentioned it, but as my fear of men dissipated, I resolved to go.
 I practically floated into his office my first session after returning from the weekend in August of 1998.
 “It was awesome!”
 I reported.
 “I discovered MEN!”
 I was like them; they were like me!
 I was a man among men.
 The realization sank into me as never before.

 My Own Man

 In the last few months of my therapy, sensing that my need for professional counselor was coming to an end, I took greater command of the sessions to make sure I dealt with everything I needed his help with: lingering feelings of rejection I needed to release; hurts I needed to forgive.
 More and more, I was coming into therapy sessions reporting joy instead of hurt, anger or fear, sharing my increased sense of identity and power as a man, reporting on new friendships I was building and new risks I was taking to test my increased inner strength.